nzakas/understandinges6/manuscript/11-Promises.md

 });
 ```

 In this version of the code, a generic `run()` function is used to execute a generator.
 The `run()` function executes the generator to create an iterator, starts the task by calling `task.next()`, and then recursively calls `step()` until the iterator is complete.
 Inside of `step()`, if there's more work to do then `result.done` is `false`.
 At that point, `result.value` should be a promise, but `Promise.resolve()` is used just in case the function in question didn't return a promise.
 Then, a fulfillment handler is added that retrieves the promise value and passes it back to the iterator and `result` is assigned to the next yield result before calling `step()`.
 A rejection handler is also added and assumes any rejection results in an error object.
-That error object is passed back into the iterator using `task.throw()` and `result` is assigned to the next yield result if the error is catched in the task, and then `step()` is called to continue.
+That error object is passed back into the iterator using `task.throw()` and `result` is assigned to the next yield result if the error is caught in the task, and then `step()` is called to continue.

 This same `run()` function can be used to run any generator that uses `yield` as a way to achieve asynchronous code without exposing promises (or callbacks) to the developer.